 Getting Stage Lean as a Bodybuilder on a Plant-Based Diet

 At one point, a bodybuilder is featured saying how he thought he would not be able to be competitive on stage as a plant-based bodybuilder but says it has not negatively affected him.

-There are literally evidence-based recommendations for nutrition for contest preparation that we can utilise that would be far more valuable than anecdotes.
+There are evidence-based recommendations for nutrition for contest preparation that we can utilise that would be far more valuable than anecdotes.

 Another aspect that frustrated me is how this bodybuilder mentioned how he was backstage eating carbs while all the other bodybuilders “haven’t touched a carb in weeks.”

 This is a common practice.
-Anybody not doing this, is undertaking a sub-optimal nutritional strategy.
+Anybody not doing this is undertaking a sub-optimal nutritional strategy.
 This is something I’m going to talk about later.
-Going from a sub-optimal diet, to a more optimised diet is going to be beneficial regardless of whether it is omnivorous or plant-based.
+Going from a sub-optimal diet to a more optimised diet is going to be beneficial regardless of whether it is omnivorous or plant-based.

-His sections highlight how well-crafted this documentary is from a theatrical perspective.
+A section on vegan Strongman Competitor Patrik Baboumian highlights how well-crafted this documentary is from a theatrical perspective.
 There is a lot of footage of him performing feats of strength.

 This is where the value of having people such as James Cameron and Louie Psihoyos involved in the film really comes into play.
 By making the documentary so engaging, it really increased how far the message was spread.

 While these sound clever, how are they relevant to humans and muscle mass?
 We have sooooo much research.
-Disregarding that based on a one liner would be silly.
+Disregarding that based on a one-liner would be silly.

 The first thing I wanted to point out is that Patrik competed in a non-drug-tested sport.
-This is a sport where people are dedicating their lives to winning, which means there are athletes who are very likely to be taking performance enhancing drugs.
+This is a sport where people are dedicating their lives to winning, which means there are athletes who are very likely to be taking performance-enhancing drugs.